hashicorp/katakoda/nomad-openfaas/2_creating.md

 To create a new function we can leverage the OpenFaaS cli tool `faas-cli` which is available for a number of platforms such as Windows, Linux, and MacOS.

-OpenFaas supports a number of languages such as Node Python, and Golang, to see all of the officialy supported templates run the command `faas-cli new --list`{{execute}}
+OpenFaas supports a number of languages such as Node Python, and Golang, to see all of the officialy supported templates run the command `faas-cli template pull && faas-cli new --list`{{execute}}

 You can also use a community submitted templates using the `faas-cli pull` command.
 We are going to use the Golang template and create a function called `echo`.